galabuzik/arm-templates-components-examples/README.md

 # arm-templates-components-examples
- A repository that shows different examples of ARM Template components.
+ A repository that tests different examples of ARM Template components.
  Parameters
  ,Variables
  ,User-defined functions